vmware-archive/vsphere-storage-for-docker/docs/external/vfile-plugin.md

 * Docker version: 17.06.0 or newer
 * Base docker volume plugin: [vSphere Docker Volume Service](https://github.com/vmware/docker-volume-vsphere)
 * All hosts running in [Swarm mode](https://docs.docker.com/engine/swarm/swarm-tutorial/)
-* All docker swarm managers should open [official etcd ports](http://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.txt) 2379 and 2380 (User-defined port number feature is WIP)
+* All docker swarm managers should open [official etcd ports](http://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.txt) 2379 and 2380, or the user-defined ETCD ports (please find more details about user-defined ETCD ports in the Installation section)

 ## Installation
 The recommended way to install vFile plugin is from docker cli: